revverse/net_ping_pong/README.md

 # net_ping_pong
-Very simple network ping-pong app for test connection
+Very simple network ping-pong app for test connection ( Copy-Paste from internet)

 # Using
 On server side :